JaneliaSciComp/sequence-clustering/README.md

 |---------------|------------------------|-------------------------|---------------------------------|
 | 10^4          | 2,253 (59)             | 2,350 (0)               | 2,124                           |
 | 10^6          | 52,534 (7,459)         | 73,166 (0)              | 46,492                          |

+### 2025-09-26

+The new implementation was tested on a subset of a ~1B read dataset (~5M unique sequences of length 25).
+It ran in about 45 minutes on a single core and produced about 150M edges.
+If this is the expected order of magnitude of reads, the current approach of parallelizing the pairwise distance computations by sequence length should work well to process the full dataset in a reasonable time (a few hours).